mlschillo/arXivClassifier/README.md

 You can find all the notebooks that were used to make the datasets, train the models, and evaluate the results in the Code folder.
 All the datasets are in the Data folder.
-Making the datasets was done on a local machine, however training and evaluating the model were done using Google Colab GPUS.
+Making the datasets was done on a local machine, however training and evaluating the model were done using Google Colab GPUs.